yomummerson/among-us-bookmarklet/README.md

-RELEASING ON 10/14/23.
-To use a bookmarklet, paste the javascript in the bookmarklet bar.
+This bookmarklet turns you boring normal page into a 3d simulater where you can control an imposter or crewmate( which ever) around your page and can still press stuff.
+Added extra grass father into the page for gamers that don't want to touch grass.
+To use this bookmarklet, paste the Java script code into the bookmark bar.